GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex2_1_intro_to_scheduler.md

     $ module switch CURRENT_MODULE DESIRED_MODULE
     ```

-!!! question "Exercise  - Use of login node and modules"
+!!! laptopcode "Demo  - Use of login node and modules"

     - Navigate to  **hpc-and-slurm** directory
     ```bash